breakdowns/slam-mirrorbot/README.md

 ```
-This is a fork of the slam-mirrorbot repo.
+This is a fork of the slam-aria-mirror-bot repo.
 Visit their repo for more.
 ```